eloialonso/persistence-diagrams-retinal-cells/README.md

 ---

-**Intuitive view of persistence diagrams**
+**Intuition of persistence diagrams**

-In the ring, consider the mapping *angle -> intensity* as a mountain relief, where the angle is the horizontal position and the intensity is the altitude.
+In the ring, consider the mapping `angle --> intensity` as a mountain relief, where the angle is the horizontal position and the intensity is the altitude.

 Fill this landscape with water until the highest mountain is covered up.
 Then, slowly empty the water and keep track of two events:

-- The *birth* of a mountain: the water level when it first emerges.
+- The `birth` of a mountain: the water level when it first emerges.
-- The *death* of a mountain: the water level when it merges with another moutain (when the level becomes too low to separate the two islands).
+- The `death` of a mountain: the water level when it merges with another moutain (when the level becomes too low to separate the two islands).

-Then, represent each mountain in the persistence diagram as a point [birth, death].
-During the water descent, *noisy* peaks will emerge and quickly be merged with a higher peak: they have a small persistence.
+We plot these two events in the persistence diagram, where each mountain is graphically representation as a point `[birth, death]`.

+> Intuitively, during the water descent, *noisy* peaks will emerge and quickly be merged with a higher peak: they have a small persistence.
 On the contrary, *major* peaks are characterized by a longer persistence.

-Therefore, in the persistence diagram, we found the noisy peaks close to the diagonal, and the major peaks further away from the diagonal.
+Therefore, noisy peaks end up close to the diagonal, while major peaks lay further away from it.